arlionn/stata-pyforest/README.md

 pyforest requires Stata version 16 or higher, since it relies on the [native Python integration](https://www.stata.com/new-in-stata/python-integration/) introduced in Stata 16.0.

-pyforest also requires Python 2.7+ and a few Python modules, namely [scikit-learn](https://scikit-learn.org/), [pandas](https://pandas.pydata.org/), and [NumPy](https://numpy.org/)).
-This repository includes an ado-file, pyforest_setup, that will attempt to install these modules automatically.
+pyforest also requires Python 2.7+ , [pandas](https://pandas.pydata.org/), and [NumPy](https://numpy.org/)).
+This repository includes an ado-file, pyforest_setup, that will attempt to install these modules automatically, if the user does not already have them.
 Alternatively, users can download and use [Anaconda](https://www.anaconda.com/distribution/#download-section), which contains all of these modules (and many more) out of the box.

 Installation